Sun bear: Diet

 The sun bear is an omnivore with a broad diet, such as ants, bees, beetles, honey, termites, and plant material such as seeds and several kinds of fruits.
-Sun bear scat collected in Ulu Segama Forest Reserve in Sabah also contained remains of turtles and reptiles, and of figs and other fruits.
+Sun bear scat collected in Ulu Segama Forest Reserve in Sabah also contained remains of the Asian forest tortoise, other reptiles, and of figs and other fruits.
 In the forests of Kalimantan, the fruits of Moraceae, Burseraceae, and Myrtaceae species made up more than 50% of the fruit diet; in times of fruit scarcity, sun bears switched to a more insectivorous diet.
 Oil palms are nutritious but not enough for subsistence.
 It forages mostly at night.
 It tears open hollow trees with its long, sharp claws and teeth in search of wild bees and honey.
 It breaks termite mounds and quickly licks and sucks the contents, holding pieces of the broken mound with its front paws.

 A study in Central Borneo revealed that sun bears play an important role in the seed dispersal of Canarium pilosum.
 Sun bears eat the centre of coconut palms, and crush oil-rich seeds such as acorns.